koalalalabear/Data-Analysis-Python-Library/README.md

 # Data Analysis Python Library
-A repository of functions and codes I wrote and intend to re-use in data preprocessing for data science projects that handle big data.
+A repository of user defined functions I wrote (and some other codes I use frequently) for data preprocessing in data science projects that handle big data.

 The stages of data preprocessing covered includes:
 1. File Processing